globalw/ragflow/docs/references/api.md

 ```

 :::note
-In the current design, the RESTful API key you get from RAGFlow does not expire.
+In the current design, the RESTful API key you get from Tessi ai. does not expire.
 :::

 To get your Chat API key or Agent API key:

 For Chat API key:
-   1. In RAGFlow, click **Chat** tab in the middle top of the page.
+   1. In Tessi ai., click **Chat** tab in the middle top of the page.
    2. Hover over the corresponding dialogue **>** **Chat Bot API** to show the chatbot API configuration page.
    3. Click **API Key** **>** **Create new key** to create your API key.
    4. Copy and keep your API key safe.

 For Agent API key:
-   1. In RAGFlow, click **Agent** tab in the middle top of the page.
+   1. In Tessi ai., click **Agent** tab in the middle top of the page.
    2. Click your agent **>** ** Chat Bot API** to show the chatbot API configuration page.
    3. Click **API Key** **>** **Create new key** to create your API key.
    4. Copy and keep your API key safe.